Dean and Professor of Law

 J.D., West Virginia University College of Law

-Michael Johnson has been at Western New England University School of Law since 2003 where he started as Assistant Director of Admissions.
-Dean Johnson has served as Assistant Dean of Admissions at Western New England University School of Law and Oklahoma City University School of Law.
-He has served on the Law School Admission Council’s Legal Affairs and Finance Committee, the LGBT Subcommittee and Misconduct and Irregularities in Admissions Process Subcommittee.
-He is currently serving a three year term as Board of Trustee for LSAC.
-Prior to joining Western New England University School of Law, Dean Johnson was a flight attendant for USAirways for 13 years.
+Michael has been at Western New England University School of Law since 2003 where he started as Assistant Director of Admissions.
+Michael served as Assistant Dean of Admissions at Western New England University School of Law and Oklahoma City University School of Law.
+He served on the Law School Admission Council’s Legal Affairs and Finance Committee, the LGBT Subcommittee and Misconduct and Irregularities in Admissions Process Subcommittee.
+He has served on various LSAC committees including a three-year term as Board of Trustee from 2013-2016.
+Michael serves on the Supreme Judicial Court Subcommittee on Law Student Well-being and continues to participate with this initiative.
+At Western New England University, Michael has served on the Diversity Design Committee, Diversity Task Force, several University search committees, and Coronavirus Task Force.
+Michael has been actively involved in and a frequent panelist on subjects such as admissions, diversity and inclusion, student affairs, and disability services.
+Prior to joining Western New England University School of Law, Michael was a flight attendant for US Airways for 13 years. .